5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 The data has been originally hosted by SNAP ([Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/index.html)), a collection of more than 50 large network datasets from tens of thousands of nodes and edges to tens of millions of nodes and edges.
 In includes social networks, web graphs, road networks, internet networks, citation networks, collaboration networks, and communication networks [2].

-The dataset provided is a CSV file containing 568,454 rows and a total of 10 features (columns).
+The dataset provided is a CSV file containing 568,454 rows and a total of 11 features (columns).

 ### Dataset Overview

-If you are using **Aquarium** as the environment, then the lab **Driverless AI Test Drive** has the Amazon fine review dataset already pre-loaded with separate training and test datasets.
-The datasets can be located on the Datasets Overview page.
+In **Aquarium**, the **Driverless AI Test Drive** instance has the **Amazon fine food review** dataset already and has been split for this tutorials experiment.
+The split resulted in a train and test dataset.
+The datasets can be located on the Datasets overview page.
 However, you can also upload the datasets externally.
-To learn more about how to add the two datasets from the Driverless AI file system then see [Appendix A: Add the Datasets](#task-8-appendix-a-add-the-datasets).
+To learn more about how to add the dataset and how to split it please consult [Appendix A: Add the Dataset](#task-8-appendix-a-add-the-datasets).

-On clicking the highlighted `Start lab` button , you will be taken  to a Driverless AI platform with several pre-loaded data sets and pre-run visualizations, models, interpretations, and deployments.
-Here  you will have access to both the training and testing set for Amazon fine food reviews.

 1\.
-Verify that both datasets are on the Datasets Overview, your screen should look similar to the page below:
+In the **Datasets** overview page, observe the two datasets we will use for this tutorial:

 ![datasets-overview](assets/datasets-overview.jpg)

 2\.
-Click on the `AmazonFineFood_train` file and then on Details.
+Click the following dataset and right after select the **Details** option: ```AmazonFineFoodReviews_train...```:

 ![dataset-details](assets/dataset-details.jpg)

 3\.
-Let’s take a quick look at the columns of the training set:
+Let’s take a quick look at the columns of the training dataset:

 ![dataset-columns-info](assets/dataset-columns-info.jpg)

 *Things to Note:*

-The dataset consists of 10 columns which are as follows:
+The dataset consists of 11 columns which are as follows:

 1.  **UserId** - Unique identifier for the user
 2. **ProductId** - Unique identifier for the product
-3.  **Id** - Row Id
+3.  **Id** - Review ID
 4.  **Summary** - Brief summary of the review
 5.  **Score** - Rating between 1 and 5
 6.  **HelpfulnessDenominator** - Number of users who indicated whether they found the review helpful or not